stelzinga/MF/Management_Framework-Appendix.md

 - Network components are composed of both Hardware and Software (see above) and in addition, the cabling used between the Network components may be cut accidentally.

 #### Relevance of Three Unavailability Levels
 Are the three Unavailability Levels realistic?
 Take for example Staff.
 Is a single person 50% available?
 Probably not, although scenarios could be devised where this is actually the case e.g., half day work.
 However, Staff often operates in Groups, and 50% of a Group not being able to show up for work is easier to imagine (viral disease, or half of them went out to dinner together and got food poisoning).
 Similarly for Office, is it really possible to have a 50% unavailable office?
 Well, yes: as mentioned above, offices can have multiple floors.
 One floor can be flooded and not another.
-For User Apps similar logic can be applied, it may be that only a single User App is affected by a bug, and all other hundred User Apps still work as normal, etc. As can be seen, in a larger company, where Components within the Conceptual Framework are composed of sub-components and/or many instances, it is well possible to have Unavailability Levels of 50% or even more granular, like 10, 20, 30% etc. However, as discussed later, these do not improve a Managers ability to make decisions.
+For User Apps similar logic can be applied, it may be that only a single User App is affected by a bug, and all other hundred User Apps still work as normal, etc. As can be seen, in a larger company, where Components within the Conceptual Framework are composed of sub-components and/or many instances, it is well possible to have Unavailability Levels of 50% or even more granular, like 10, 20, 30% etc. However, as discussed later, these do not improve a Manager's ability to make decisions.

 #### Unavailability Symptoms versus Causes
 Note that although on paper it seems simple to establish which Primary Components are unavailable, there are many situations where it is not clear-cut.
 For example, a flaky access to a Server App may because the User App has a problem, or the network in between the Server App and the User App may be partially failing e.g., flapping network components, or the Server App itself does not work, or it has a has a dependency on another Server App which is not working or the network in between is not working well, etc, etc.